-Also new in 2020 are the addition of gorgeous little fairy house gardens.
+Also new in the UK is the addition of gorgeous little fairy house gardens.
 We found some right outside of Germany and in the back courtyard of the UK area.
 Be sure to check out these very detailed little houses nestled into the landscape.
 We were super impressed with how much effort seemed to be involved here to get these mini gardens up and ready for the festival.
 So pretty!

 New Foods at the Flower and Garden Festival

 The new kitchen on the block was the Magnolia Terrace kitchen in the American Adventure Pavilion.
 Home of the pecan cake we know and love, this menu item was changes this year.
 No longer including chocolate, the pecan cake was still pretty good, BUT the pecan praline wasn’t that great.
 While there were plenty of new foods to be had at the Flower and Garden Festival this year, not all of them were delicious so be sure to check out our foods to skip list.
 Of course, you guys know, we always try a ton of food in the name of research at these festivals, so we were bound to find the good ones!
 Here are our top 10 favorites.